rajkar86/shinypipe/README.md

 # shinypipe
 R Package for shiny modules to be used as reusable components in building data processing pipelines

 I created these because I was finding them useful for my own projects.
-Some examples of the reusable modules
+Some examples of the reusable modules in this package.

 ## Demos